TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 ![1544426512418](CPU2.png)

-If we present these values on a graph
+If we present these values on a graph:

 ![1544426563576](Compare1.png)